Mirror symmetry for moduli spaces of Higgs bundles via p-adic integration: Stringy cohomology and gerbes

 \subsection{Stringy invariants}

-We will mostly consider stringy invariants of varieties which admit a presentation as a global quotient $V/\Gamma$, where $V$ is a smooth variety, and $\Gamma$ a finite abstract group.
-A priori the invariants will depend on this presentation, but can be shown in retrospect to be well-defined.
+We will mostly consider stringy invariants of varieties, which admit a presentation as a global quotient $Y/\Gamma$, where $Y$ is a smooth variety, and $\Gamma$ a finite abstract group.
+A priori, the invariants will depend on this presentation, but can be shown to be a well-defined invariant of the quotient stack $[Y/\Gamma]$.
 For more details on this, as well as a treatment of stringy Hodge numbers for more general classes of singular varieties, we refer the reader to Batyrev's \cite{Batyrev1996}.

 \begin{definition} Let $\Xc$ be a Deligne-Mumford stack.
-We say that $\Xc$ \begin{itemize} \item[(a)] is a \emph{finite quotient stack}, if there exists an algebraic space $Y$ with a generically fixed-point free action of an abstract finite group $G$ such that $\Xc \simeq [Y/G]$.
+We say that $\Xc$ \begin{itemize} \item[(a)] is a \emph{finite quotient stack}, if there exists an algebraic space $Y$ with a generically fixed-point free action of an abstract finite group $\Gamma$ such that $\Xc \simeq [Y/\Gamma]$.

-\item[(b)] is a \emph{finite abelian quotient stack}, if (a) holds, and the group $G$ can furthermore be assumed to be abelian. \end{itemize} \end{definition}
+\item[(b)] is a \emph{finite abelian quotient stack}, if (a) holds, and the group $\Gamma$ can furthermore be assumed to be abelian. \end{itemize} \end{definition}